 Vacancies

-Humana People to People in South Africa seeks to recruit 1(one) Project Leader.
-The successful applicant will be based in Doornkop, Gauteng Province.
+Humana People to People in South Africa seeks to recruit 6 (six) Community Health Workers.
+The successful applicant will be based in OR Tambo (Stanford Terrace Clinic Mthatha: areas around Mandela, Chris Hani, Zone 14 and Slovo Park), Eastern Cape Province.

 Job Purpose

-The HPPSA is looking for a candidate who is able to demonstrate the following qualities:
+The HPPSA is looking for candidates who can demonstrate the following qualities:

 Qualifications/ Requirements